beauCoker/age_of_unfairness/README.md

 ## Data

 There are two data sources that are used in our analysis but not stored in this repository:
-*	The database of [ProPublica data](https://github.com/propublica/compas-analysis), which should be stored at *Raw_data/compas-analysis/compas.db*.
+*	The database of [ProPublica data](https://github.com/propublica/compas-analysis), which should be stored as *Raw_data/compas-analysis/compas.db*.
 *	The probation data that we purchased.
 It can be downloaded [here](https://drive.google.com/drive/folders/1s3QuXn4fEkuXtiUnyPphSQ9lMosgVTYj) and should be stored in *Raw_data/probation/*.

 These data sources are needed to run *Table_construction.rdata*.
 Note that the features created by this script are stored in *Table_construction.rdata*.